 There are times when a pedestrian is at fault.
 Las Vegas uses ‘Comparative Negligence Laws’ to determine the level of negligence by all the parties involved.
 Unfortunately, more than 10,000 car accidents occur in Las Vegas every year, resulting in hundreds of fatalities.
 Therefore, it’s essential to be prepared and protect yourself as best as possible.

-Hiring a personal injury attorney or a car accident lawyer is the only way to ensure you receive quality legal representation, whether you’re a pedestrian or a motorist.
+Hiring a personal injury attorney or Las Vegas car accident attorneys are the only way to ensure you receive quality legal representation, whether you’re a pedestrian or a motorist.

 How is fault determined?

 When a court or insurance adjuster determines blame, it’s very different from what other pedestrians and eye-witnesses may assume.
 Besides considering the statements of either party, they will analyze the police report, expert testimony, and any laws that apply to the incident.
 Such laws may include speeding for the driver or jaywalking for the pedestrian.

 Nevada’s negligence laws can make the process quite complicated, which is another reason to contact the best law offices in Las Vegas.

 What Are Comparative Negligence Laws?